google/osv-scanner/USAGE.md

 ### Ignored files

 By default, OSV-Scanner will not scan files that are ignored by `.gitignore` files.
-If the specified file is not part of a git repository, any `.gitignore` files in the target directory and all subdirectories will be parsed, otherwise they are parsed starting from the root of the git repository as typical.
+All recursively scanned files are matched to a git repository (if it exists) and any matching `.gitignore` files within that repository are taken into account.

 The `--no-ignore` flag can be used to force the scanner to scan ignored files.